 Most vegetables will benefit from a saucer being placed underneath the pot.
 This will help to catch any water-runoff and deliver it back to the soil via capillary action.

 Raised beds can be useful for making the most of concreted or paved areas.
 They could be corrugated iron kits, timber or even constructed from old pallets (just make sure the pallets haven’t been treated with chemicals such as Methyl Bromide).
+See this post for more details on options for raised beds.
 Consider converting your raised beds to wicking beds.

 Your plants should thrive in large, raised beds far better than they would in pots, provided the beds are filled with quality soil.
 However, the downside of raised beds, is moving them at the end of the tenancy.
 If the beds need to be removed from the premises, then you will need to shovel all the soil out (and move it offsite) then deconstruct the beds and move them.
 It is doable (I’ve done it!) but it’s just very time consuming and labour intensive.